Data structures

 return (self.red + self.green + self.blue)[-8:]

-Here, the RGBLayout class itself is shape-like and can be used anywhere a shape is accepted.
+Here, an instance of the RGBLayout class itself is shape-like and can be used anywhere a shape is accepted.
 When a Signal is constructed with this layout, the returned value is wrapped in an RGBView:

 >>> pixel = Signal(RGBLayout(5, 6, 5))